 Claiming that you owe a specific amount if it is not in the original creditor agreement

-If any of the above have occurred or been inflicted on you from Worldwide Asset Purchasing, then you have legal recourse.
-These can be brought to the court as a defense to your debt collection lawsuit, allowing you to beat Worldwide Asset Purchasing.
+If any of the above have occurred or been inflicted on you, then you have legal recourse.
+These can be brought to

-Statute of Limitations for Debt Collection
+Statute of limitations for debt collection

-The statute of limitations governs how long a consumer can be brought to court for debt.
-In some states, the statute of limitations is only three years, while it is most commonly from four to six years.
-In the state of New York, the statute of limitations is 20 years.
+of limitations is only three years, while it is most commonly from four to six years.
+In the state of New York, the

 Often your debt will have been purchased by multiple debt collection agencies or individuals.
-When this occurs, the time will increase between yourself and the original debt.
-After the statute of limitation has expired, the debt collector officially loses their right to pursue recovery in court.
-This is because the debt is officially time-barred.
+When this occurs, the

 What to Do When Served with a Debt Collection Lawsuit